draker4/transcendance/Docs/API/Game/40_Game.md

   {
       "success": "False",
       "message": "Unautorize",
+  }

+  statusCode : 200
+  {
+      "success": "False",
-                 "You are not looking for game",
+      "message": "You are not looking for game",
                  "You are already in game"
   }

   statusCode : 200
   {
       "success": "True",
-      "message": "No game found"
+      "message": "Waiting for opponent"
       "data": {
             "game_id" : ""
-            "player_waiting" : "2"
+            "player_waiting" : "1"
       }
   }

-  statusCode : 201
+  statusCode : 200
   {
       "success": "True",
       "message": "Game found"